YueGroup/yuegroup.github.io/_pages/research.md

       <div class="research-content">
         <h4 style="color: #E2C8A8;"><strong>Learning What to Learn</strong></h4>
         <p style="font-size: 17px;">
-        Scientific discovery is becoming a conversation between a researcher and intelligent algorithms.
+        Scientific discovery is becoming a conversation between researchers and intelligent algorithms.
 Every simulation (or experiment) teaches us something new, but figuring out what to learn next becomes increasingly difficult as data become more expensive to obtain and systems move beyond familiar regimes.
 Our group develops mathematically grounded methods that help decide what data to collect, where to explore next, and how to learn as efficiently as possible.
 These intelligent algorithms combine ideas from uncertainty quantification, active learning, and learning under distribution shift.
         </p>
       </div>
       <img src="{{ site.url }}{{ site.baseurl }}/images/research2.png" alt="Research 2" style="max-width: 350px;" />